 That still depends on your levels of inflammation, tolerance to pain, age, how healthy you are, and other variables.
 Many people claim to have treated PMR with diet and exercise alone, although there have been no studies.
 But even if you don't control it completely, diet and exercise will certainly help.

-I am trying to handle PMR without prednisone.
+I am trying to survive PMR without prednisone.

 By "manage the pain," I don't mean that I don't have it, but that the pain has not prevented me from living and enjoying my life.
-I keep checking in with and comparing notes with my mom, who did take the prednisone but also still feels pain.
+I keep checking in with and comparing notes with my mom, who does take prednisone but also still feels pain.

 More Answers About PMR

 Too-quick misdiagnoses of PMR cause more problems than underdiagnoses, and misdiagnosis can be extremely detrimental, which means it's smart for doctors and patients to explore every possible issue before settling on a PMR diagnosis.
 If you're in the diagnosis process or are unsure about your diagnosis, you might want to read Difficult Questions About the Polymyalgia Rheumatica (PMR) Diagnosis.